Corresation/GGLGuide/README.md

 ## SECTIONS

-* 01: Overview/Insight
+* 01: Overview
-* 02: Observations & Parsers
+* 02: Observations
 * 03: Rewards
 * 04: ExampleMain.cpp
-* 05: State Setters
+* 05: StateSetters
-* 06: Letting Your Bot Train
+* 06: Training

 Each folder will have simple markdown files with short explanations; nothing more.